Do you enjoy walking as part of your exercise routine?

 If you burn calories more than you can consume every day, you will lose weight.

-4. Relief pain.
-By doing walking as a warmup activity, the muscles are slowly warming up, easier to stretch and improving the range of motion.
+4. Relief of pain.
+By walking as a warmup activity, the muscles are slowly warming up, easier to stretch and improving the range of motion.
 This will decrease the muscles’ stiffness and alleviate the pain that affects the muscles, ligaments, joints, bones, and nerves.

 Walking helps in activating certain types of chemicals called neurotransmitters which enables the nervous system inside the brain to work more effectively in alleviating pain.